 The reference library of the Hofkammerarchiv (about 9000 volumes) dates back to the beginning of the 19th century and developed into a specialized library for (mainly Austrian) financial, economic, trade and demographic history through targeted acquisitions and some important donations.
 Today, the holdings of the old Hofkammerbibliothek are located in various ministerial libraries and in the library of the Montanuniversität Leoben.

 In recent times, several valuable additions were incorporated into the library of the Austrian State Archives:

 - The older part of the administrative library of the Federal Chancellery (18th century to 1945)

 - The library (as well as maps and atlases) of the Austrian Geographic Society (property of the society)

-- The library of the Austrian Federal Railways (however, some parts are missing or in disarray)
+- The library of the Austrian Federal Railways (with some parts missing or in disarray, however)